Advancing the Science on Recovery Community Centers

 Angela Hagaman (DrPH, MA, NCC) is the Co-Director of the East Tennessee State University Addiction Science Center.
 In this role she provides leadership and support for the Center’s interdisciplinary research agenda and collaborates on a number of regional prevention and treatment initiatives.
 Dr. Hagaman currently serves as the Program Director for the NIDA-funded Studies to Advance Recovery Supports (STARS/R24DA051973), Co-investigator on the Collaborative Hub for Emerging Adult Recovery Research (CHEARR/R24DA057632), and Co-investigator for the CoARS supplement (Consortium on Addiction Recovery Science/R24DA051946).
 Dr. Hagaman also received formal mentoring and training through the Justice Involved and Emerging Adult Populations training institute (JEAP/R24DA051950).

-Paul Solomon is the Executive Director at Sponsor, an Oregon based non-profit organization dedicated to serving individuals with conviction histories.
-Paul has worked at Sponsors for over 23 years and has served as Executive Director since 2011.
-Sponsors is recognized nationally, regionally and throughout Oregon as a model for prisoner reentry services.
-The agency operates 20 buildings on 6 sites with over 240 beds of transitional and long-term housing and ancillary programs for justice involved individuals.
-Paul manages a staff of approximately 50 employees and a $5.5 million annual operating budget.
+Paul Solomon is the Executive Director at Sponsors, Inc. in Eugene, Oregon.
+Since 1973, Sponsors has been providing reentry services to people with criminal histories.
+Mr. Solomon has worked at Sponsors for over 18 years and has served as Executive Director since 2011.
+The agency operates 20 buildings on 6 sites with over 240 beds of transitional and permanent housing and supportive programs for people with criminal histories.
+Mr. Solomon is dedicated to positive systemic change in the criminal justice system using research-based programs and interventions.

 Martha Tillson, PhD is a recent doctoral graduate in Sociology at the University of Kentucky (Lexington, KY) and a research scientist at the University’s Center on Drug and Alcohol Research/Substance Use Priority Research Area.
 Her dissertation research centered on women’s gendered experiences of substance use/misuse and related risks (e.g., injection drug use), with a focus on factors and services that support women’s recovery/remission, particularly at community reentry post-incarceration.
 Currently, Dr. Tillson is supported by the Kentucky hub of the NIH/NIDA-funded Justice Community Opioid Innovation Network (JCOIN) national cooperative agreement (UG1DA050069, PI: Staton), which examines a pretreatment telehealth and peer navigation intervention for women with opioid use disorder (OUD) transitioning from jail to the community.